 With homes rapidly becoming more connected and smart, interconnect-capable units can be an added benefit for the homeowner already comfortable with linking their systems together.
 For example, an interconnected carbon monoxide activation in the garage will trigger other alarm devices in the home.
 This will alert the occupants no matter where they are in the home.
 If the device reports back to a central monitoring station, an alarm company will notify first responders and send help without you even picking up the phone.
 This can be an especially huge benefit at night, when a homeowner might not hear the garage alarm sound from the other end of the home, and when symptoms of carbon monoxide poisoning are less likely to be noticed.

-In a world where appliances like faucets and refrigerators are smart, why shouldn’t there be smart fire alarm devices?
-These models are often combination smoke and carbon monoxide detection units.
-They can communicate to a smartphone app, base station, or smart-home system.
+In a world where appliances like faucets and refrigerators are smart, why shouldn’t there be smart home safety devices?
+Smart carbon monoxide detectors typically offer a combination of carbon monoxide and smoke detection and can communicate alerts to a smartphone app, base station, or full-fledged smart-home system.
 They can be programmed to describe the area and type of device that’s been activated.
 They can also provide real-time condition updates to an app like room temperature.

 Our Top Picks

-1. BEST OVERALL: Kidde Carbon Monoxide and Explosive Gas Detector
+1. BEST OVERALL: Kidde AC Plug-in Carbon Monoxide and Explosive Gas Detector Alarm

 This Kidde carbon monoxide detector does more than just sniff out dangerous levels of carbon monoxide.
-This plug-in model features a battery back-up and can also detect the presence of explosive gases.
+This plug-in model (with a battery backup) can also detect the presence of explosive gases.
 The digital display alerts you to the real-time carbon monoxide levels in your home while the peak level function shows the highest point reached since it was last reset.
 It can be plugged directly into an outlet or with the included corded adapter.
-Homeowners should note that explosive gas detection is not immediate: occupants will probably smell the gas before the detector goes off if they’re awake, but it’s a great extra feature.
+Users should note that explosive gas detection is not immediate: occupants will probably smell the gas before the detector goes off if they’re awake, but it’s a great extra feature.

 2. BEST VALUE: Kidde Battery-Operated CO Detector w/Digital Display

-For shoppers looking for a fully-capable carbon monoxide detector at a fraction of the cost of similar units, this model from Kidde fits the bill.
-It has most of the features of a more expensive unit: digital read-out, a peak button, a silence and reset button, as well as LED bulbs to signal the status of the system (green for normal, red for alarm).
+If you’re looking for a fully capable carbon monoxide detector at a budget-friendly price, this model from Kidde may fit the bill.
+Despite its low price, it has most of the features of a more expensive unit: digital read-out, a peak button, a silence and reset button, as well as LED bulbs to signal the status of the system (green for normal, red for alarm).
 This model uses three AA batteries, so it can be mounted on a wall or placed on a countertop or nightstand.
 What it can’t do is communicate with other devices.
-That’s to be expected at this price point, but it’s something to be aware of.

 3. UPGRADE PICK: Kidde Hardwire Carbon Monoxide Detector Alarm

-The one thing shoppers need to keep in mind is compatibility.
-This unit can be hardwired into any system and will function independently anywhere, but its interconnectivity is limited to other Kidde fire alarm devices.
-It can’t just be piggy-backed onto a system with other manufacturers’ devices.
+Keep compatibility in mind.
+This unit can be hardwired into any system and will function independently, but its interconnectivity is limited to other Kidde fire alarm devices.

-The Nest Protect Smoke and Carbon Monoxide Alarm is ideal for smart home aficionados.
+The Google Nest Protect is a great pick for smart home aficionados.
 This model detects both smoke and carbon monoxide and can alert you to a problem even if you aren’t home.
 When the Nest activates, it sends an alert to your app, your smart home system, and central monitoring company through your Wi-Fi network.
 Being interconnect-capable, it will also activate other smart alarm devices in the home.
 For the latest in features and capabilities, however, you need to keep your apps updated.
-Forgetting an update may affect the device’s communication with your phone or central monitoring company, but the unit will continue to work as a stand-alone unit if even the apps aren’t current.